astrochr/Spark-Showcase/Readme.md

 The first heartbeat.
 Spark began as a small Unity scene where a player could type to an NPC and receive replies.
-It wasn't about polish – it was proof.
+It wasn't about polish, it was proof.
 The backend was barebones, but it showed that a frontend ↔ backend conversation loop could exist locally.
 That first message chain set the tone: curiosity > comfort.

 🔗 Mark II – KoboldCPP ↔ ComfyUI Bridge

 Next came connection.
-Spark's world expanded into multimodal territory – text and images working together.
+Spark's world expanded into multimodel territory, text and images working together.
 The KoboldCPP text engine and ComfyUI image pipeline were linked through orchestrated scripts.
 It was the moment Spark learned to see what it was saying.
-From here, everything became about orchestration – keeping separate minds in sync.
+From here, everything became about orchestration, keeping separate minds in sync.

 🌐 Mark III – Flask API Layer